-I’ve been playing the electric twelve string guitar professionally for the last 16 years in my band The Carpet Frogs.
+I’ve been playing the electric twelve-string guitars professionally for the last 16 years in my band The Carpet Frogs.
 Guitar players have often complimented me on the tone of my electric 12 string and have asked me how I get that “authentic” sound!

 For me, it all started with the two Godfathers of the electric 12 string: George Harrison of the Beatles and Roger McGuinn of The Byrds.
 Obviously, the first ingredient is a great 12 string.
 The Granddaddy of them all is the Rickenbacker 12 string.